lhor/Verrucomicrobiota/README.md

 # Guide to data and results

-This repository describes the data, analysis, and the results for the manuscript 'Marine *Verrucomicrobiota* populations degrade complex polysaccharides during phytoplankton blooms'.
+This repository describes the data, analysis, and the results for the manuscript '*Verrucomicrobiota* degrade sulfated methyl pentoses during diatom blooms'.

 ### 1. Selection of representative Helgoland MAGs